 7. Easy Financing

-As consumers are shopping for furniture, they want the option to make their purchase on the same day – don’t we all?
+As consumers shop for furniture, they want the option to purchase on the same day – don’t we all?
 By providing customer financing options, furniture companies can facilitate the sale, and even allow customers to add on lamps, end tables, and accessories to complete the room.
 Working with UCFS Furniture Financing Services allows retailers to make the shopping process less stressful and more rewarding.
 When customers have a limited budget, offering monthly payment plans is an excellent way for furniture retailers to ensure they’re providing exceptional service to their customers.